José Díaz-Balart

-José Díaz-Balart Caballero (born November 7, 1960) is a Cuban-American journalist and television anchorman.
-On September 7, 2021, Diaz-Balart stepped down as anchor of the weeknight editions of Noticias Telemundo.
-He is currently anchoring a new 11 A.M. show called José Díaz-Balart Reports, on MSNBC.
-He also continues to anchor NBC Nightly News Saturday, frequently substitutes for the weekday and Sunday broadcast, and will continue to anchor breaking news and special events coverage for Telemundo and host monthly specials.
+José Díaz-Balart (born November 7, 1960) is a Cuban-American journalist and television anchorman for both Telemundo and NBC News.
+Diaz-Balart previously anchored weeknight editions of Noticias Telemundo on Telemundo and José Díaz-Balart Reports on MSNBC.
+He currently anchors Saturday editions of NBC Nightly News.

 Early life

 Diaz-Balart's family left Cuba in 1959, and he was raised in Madrid, Spain.
 He is the son of Rafael Díaz-Balart y Gutiérrez (a former Cuban politician) and Hilda Caballero Brunet.
-He has three brothers: Rafael Díaz-Balart (a banker), Mario Díaz-Balart (a U.S. representative) and attorney Lincoln Díaz-Balart (a former U.S. representative).
-His uncle, Waldo Diaz-Balart is an internationally recognized painter.
+He has three brothers: Rafael Díaz-Balart (a banker), Mario Díaz-Balart (a Republican U.S. representative) and the late Lincoln Díaz-Balart (also a Republican former U.S. representative).
+His uncle, Waldo Diaz-Balart was an internationally recognized painter.
 His aunt, Mirta Diaz-Balart, was Fidel Castro's first wife and therefore Fidel Castro is his uncle through marriage, and the late Fidel Castro Jr. (Fidelito) was his first cousin.

 Career

 After spending a brief time in radio, he worked in print journalism during the mid-1980s, for United Press International.
-In December, 1984 he became the Central American Bureau Chief for what was then called the Spanish International Network (today known as Univision).
-In 1987 he was one of the group of Journalists that founded Telemundo news, creating Noticias Telemundo/HBC.
-He subsequently established himself as a television news reporter in Miami, where he worked for WTVJ from 1988 till he was hired by CBS in May 1996.
+In December 1984, he became the Central American Bureau Chief for what was then called the Spanish International Network (today known as Univision).
+In 1987, he was one of the group of journalists that founded Telemundo's news division Noticias Telemundo, and creating its first program Noticiero Telemundo-HBC.
+He subsequently established himself as a television news reporter in Miami, where he worked for WTVJ from 1988 until he was hired by CBS in May 1996.
 In August 1996, he made history by becoming the first Cuban-American to host a network news program when he began anchoring for the CBS News program This Morning.

-By 2000, he returned to Spanish language network television; he became the anchor of a new Telemundo morning program called Esta Manana.
+By 2000, he returned to Spanish language network television; he became the anchor of a new Telemundo morning program called Esta Mañana.
 He later co-hosted Telemundo's first morning news and entertainment show, Esta Mañana, as well as its public affairs show, Cada Día.
 By 2002, the bilingual anchor began hosting a once-a-month interview program on Telemundo, Enfoque con José Diaz-Balart; on that program, he has interviewed a wide range of news-makers, including political leaders and candidates for president.
 He has interviewed every U.S. president since Ronald Reagan.
 In 2003, he returned to English-language TV, and to his former station in Miami, WTVJ, as a news anchor.
 In 2009 he became the anchor of Telemundo's evening newscast, Noticias Telemundo.